 How much does an Idaho Alcohol Tax Bond cost?

-The Alcohol Tax Bond is strictly required prior to the commencement of business operations.
-The mandatory sum of the bond is determined by the volume of wine sold, distributed or manufactured.
+The Alcohol Tax Bond is strictly required before the commencement of business operations.
+The mandatory sum of the bond is determined by the volume of wine sold, distributed, or manufactured.
 Premium payments will be determined by the applicant’s credit score and financial history.
-Likewise, the profile of the applicant including his/her reputation as a member of the community will be strong factors in the decision of how much the premium will be for this bond.
+Likewise, the profile of the applicant including his/her reputation as a member of the community will be a strong factor in the decision of how much the premium will be for this bond.
 For those with satisfactory credit standing, premium rates normally vary from 1% to 5% of the whole bond amount.
 With clients who have substandard credit, they will be asked to pay premium rates as high as 15%.

 How do I get an Idaho Alcohol Tax Bond?

 Getting an Alcohol Tax Bond is simple.
 Choose a genuine surety professional that is authorized to operate within the state of Idaho and immediately give them a call!
 An expert surety professional can readily provide you the answers you need and the solution to whatever concerns you have in the operation of your business.